There are multiple ways to add products to Commerce7.

-You have the choice of adding a bottle of wine, general merchandise, or a bundle.
-A wine and general merchandise sku are similar except a wine sku includes wine related default product attributes.
+You have the choice of adding a wine, tasting, general merchandise, event ticket or a bundle.
+A wine, tasting and general merchandise sku are similar except a wine and tasting sku includes wine related default product attributes.
 A bundle is a grouping of skus.
 You can learn about bundles here.

 When creating a product, you can add a customer facing title, subtitle, teaser, and description.

 Decide the Web Status of your product as; Available, Retired or Not Available and Admin/POS/Club Status as available or not available.
 The definition of each status can be reviewed here.